Everything you need to know about the best business bank accounts.

 What Are the Benefits of a Business Account?

-With business accounts, you could create and send invoices, organise and pay your taxes, and integrate simple accountancy functions.
+A business bank account can help you create and send invoices, organise and pay your taxes, and integrate simple accountancy functions.

 However, there are usually charges to consider when using a business account.
-Some banks will charge monthly fees to open and use a business bank account, whilst other banks offer free accounts.
-All business accounts will require other charges, however, such as fees to transfer funds or withdraw from an ATM.
+Some banks will charge monthly fees to open and use a business bank account, while others might not have a monthly fee but will charge for certain banking transactions, such as fees to transfer funds or withdraw cash from an ATM.

 What Is Business Banking vs Commercial Banking?

-Business banking refers to financial services used by small-medium businesses.
+Business banking refers to financial services used by small and medium businesses.
 Commercial banking, or corporate banking, is the term given to financial services used by large enterprises with six-figure turnovers, or higher.

 What Services Do Business Banks Offer?

-Business banks offer a range of business bank account and savings account options, suitable to the needs of every type of business.
+Business banks offer a range of business bank account and savings account options, which can suit every type of business.

 They also offer financing solutions, such as overdrafts, business credit cards, business loans, payroll assistance and expense solutions to help manage your money better.

 The services that a business account can offer you will depend on your credit history and your business performance.
-New businesses may have fewer options available until you begin to generate revenue, relying on your own personal credit score.
+New businesses may have fewer options available until they begin to generate revenue and build a business credit score.

 What Makes a Good Business Bank Account?

 A good business bank account suits your style of business.
-So, if your business deals in cash often, free ATM withdrawals would provide you with a significant benefit.
+So, if your business deals in cash often, free ATM withdrawals and cash deposits could be beneficial.

-If you transfer money internationally every month, choosing a business bank account with free international payments would be the perfect choice.
+If you transfer money internationally every month, choosing a business bank account with free international payments would be a good choice.

 How Do I Open a Business Bank Account in the UK?